 - Governance assessment and policy implementation.

-In the BSc programme of Civil Engineering I am coordinating Module 7 Area Development and the course Stakeholder Analysis & Management.
+In the BSc programme of Civil Engineering I currently contribute to Module 2 where I teach Governance of Multi-Actor Problems.
 In the MSc programme of Civil Engineering & Management I am coordinating the course Urban Resilience in a Changing Climate.
+I am contributing to various courses, including the MSc course Building with Nature and UT's Transdisciplinary MSc-insert programme.

-I am supervising students with an interest in climate-resilience and climate adaptation, multi-actor processes, stakeholder participation and policy implementation.
+I am supervising students with an interest in climate-resilience and climate adaptation, multi-actor processes, stakeholder participation and integrated solutions.

 Affiliated Study Programmes